Venture-backed U.S. IPOs hit lowest levels in two years

 The last time the number fell below 20 was in the first quarter of 2013, when eight venture-backed companies raised $716.9 million.

-Box Inc (BOX.N), an online data storage provider, had the biggest IPO in the latest quarter, raising $201.2 million.
+Box Inc, an online data storage provider, had the biggest IPO in the latest quarter, raising $201.2 million.
 It began trading on the New York Stock Exchange on Jan.
 22.

 Life sciences companies dominated the IPO market, with 13 of the 17 offerings coming from the sector.